vbadultgymnasticsclub/vbadultgymnasticsclub.github.io/practice-schedule.md

 permalink: /practice-schedule--->

 # JULY 2024 ANNOUNCEMENT
 Due to unforeseen circumstances to our host gym, Hurricane Gymnastics, we are transitioning to a new practice space very soon!
 Please reach out to us via email to confirm your first practice and make sure you come to the right location!
+Please also join our GroupMe chat, which is the official location for announcements and team discussions [here](https://groupme.com/join_group/87617300/U5zsqMLk).

 # Practice Schedule